-Agricultural BMPs include both structural and nonstructural controls.
-Examples are cover crops, contour farming, terracing, tree planting, integrated pest management, mobile irrigation laboratory applications, sod-based crop rotation, fertigation, and many other tools and services.
-The Florida Department of Agriculture and Consumer Services has developed, evaluated, and approved BMPs specific to individual agricultural operations within Florida watersheds.
+The Florida Department of Agriculture and Consumer Services has developed, evaluated, and approved BMPs that are specific to individual agricultural operations within Florida watersheds.
+As of August 2017, the DACS has adopted manuals for cow/calf, statewide citrus, vegetable and agronomic crops, nurseries, equine operations, specialty fruit and nut, sod, dairy, and poultry operations.
+A small farms manual is under development and adoption is expected in 2017.
+The sod and cow/calf manuals are currently under review and revision.
 Guidance for and assistance in enrolling in approved BMPs are provided by FDACS.
 Cost share programs are also conducted both by FDACS and the District.
 Additionally, FWC provides technical assistance to private landowners through its Landowner Assistance Program.

 Implementation of approved BMPs or water quality monitoring is required in basins with adopted BMAPs.
-Whether required or not, however, BMPs are effective means of protecting and restoring watershed resources and functions and are recommended land use practices for implementation of this plan.
+Whether required or not, however, implementation of BMPs are effective means of protecting and restoring watershed resources and functions and are recommended land use practices for implementation of this plan.